espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Divine Decree.md

 **Failure** The creature takes full damage and is [[Enfeebled 1|Enfeebled 2]] for 1 minute.

 **Critical Failure** The creature takes double damage and is enfeebled 2 for 1 minute.
 If you're on your home plane and the creature is not, the creature is sent back to its home plane.
-A creature of 10th level or lower must also succeed at a Will save or be [[Paralyzed]] for 1 minute; if it critically fails, it dies (this is a death effect).
+A creature of 10th level or lower must also succeed at a Will save or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Paralyzed]] for 1 minute; if it critically fails, it dies (this is a death effect).

 * * *